 - If you wear glasses, look for an eye relief of at least 13mm (so you can view the whole image without removing your glasses).

-10 of the best binoculars on the market
+Some of the best binoculars on the market:

 Despite their modest price, these alloy-built, rubber-armoured Opticron Vegas feature multi-coated lenses allied to compact dimensions and a weight of just 330g.
 That makes them great for keeping about your person on a small boat but the minimal size also means relatively limited brightness, particularly given the eight-times magnification.
 Even so, with 17mm eye relief for those who wear glasses, plus a pouch, a lanyard and a five-year guarantee, the Vegas promise very respectable performance on flat water in bright conditions.
 Contact: Opticron.